Completing the enumeration of inversion sequences avoiding triples of relations: Inversion sequences grown on the left

 If we write $\ell$ to be the number of 0's incremented in step (i) above plus $k$, then we have the succession rule

 where

+This succession rule closely resembles the rule $\Omega_{120}'$ from \cite{testart_generating_2025}, which served as inspiration.
 We have not attempted to rewrite $\Omega_{(\leq,\neq,\geq)}$ in terms of generating functions.
 As we will see in \cref{ssec:asymps_nonalg}, the asymptotics are quite complex, and we have no reason to think that the corresponding generating function is algebraic, or even D-finite.